-To prove my love of Agatha, I’ve been to her festival – twice – meeting her grandson!
+To prove my love of Agatha, I’ve been to her festival – several times – meeting her grandson!
 Yippee!
 Going on private visits of her home to see the behind the scenes items and having dinner in her dining room.
 I even went to Burgh Island – on a significant birthday – and managed to find an old newspaper clipping about her time spent on the island writing.

 Growing up in Canada, especially on the west coast, meant sports, so ya, I can ski, ice skate, swim, rollerblade, roller skate, ride a horse, play softball, basketball, volleyball – it’s all in the day of an average Canadian.
 Yes, I’ve seen bears and the like, it was a pretty cool place to grow up.
+Oh and to add to the list, I’m a yoga teacher, too!

 So, how did I get into performing?
 You may well ask… who wouldn’t with a start in life like mine – full of adventures, but mine started when I didn’t want to copy my older brother anymore at 12 years old and I decided to go into the arts!
 I knew he would never go into anything like that!
 He didn’t, instead, he’s a marina mechanic and can shoe horses – we aren’t your average family.